morganthomas/winning-arguments/winning-arguments.md

 Let's think about pragmatic situations where one encounters an intermediate case of a vague predicate and one's response is not to classify the object as satisfying or not satisfying the predicate.
 In such situations, the pragmatics of the situation do not require one to classify the object as satisfying or not satisfying the predicate.
 Instead, one is somehow able to work around making such a classification.
 Such cases will only pose a problem for the argument I am making if it can be shown that classifying the object as satisfying or not satisfying the predicate would lead to some form of pragmatically significant error.
 I haven't come up with any such examples.
 I am interested if you have any.
 For the time being, I operate under the assumption that there are none.

 I will assume going forward in the argument that there are no pragmatic situations where classifying an object as satisfying or not satisfying a vague predicate will lead to some form of pragmatically significant error (regardless of which of the two classification options is chosen).
-If this assumption holds, then it rules out vagueness as a source of pragmatically convincing counterexamples to the claim that there are no invalid arguments which lack precise counterexamples.
+If this assumption holds, then it rules out vagueness as a source of pragmatically convincing counterexamples to the claim that every invalid argument has a precise counterexample.
+This is because if one has a vague counterexample to an invalid argument, one can in principle turn it into a precise counterexample by filling in all details of the vague predicates (and copulas), classifying every object (or pair of objects) in the domain/universe as satisfying or not satisfying the predicate (or copula).

-What other
+What other potential sources of pragmatically

 ## Fallacies